WPRDC/data-guide/docs/PublishingCKAN.md

 All data published through the open data portal should be assigned to one or more groups.
 Groups are topical categories that make it easier for users to find information by topical area.
 On the open data portal, there are 16 groups designated.
 The primary group assignment for a dataset should be made through the metadata record, however datasets can be assigned to multiple groups if appropriate.

-Assigning datasets to additional groups can be done through the groups tab on the dataset "landing page"
+Assigning datasets to additional groups can be done through the groups tab on the dataset "landing page".

 ### Data Center Privacy Review: Publish New Datasets as Private